Twitter to interview Elon Musk, known for combative testimony

 "I heard yesterday that 3% of the U.S. economy is legal services.
 That's one of the saddest facts I've heard in a long time," Musk said to Baron, the lawyer in the SolarCity deposition.

 "This sounds like some sort of legalese, semantic argument.
-The -- what is the whole truth of something?," said Musk, according to the transcript.
+The -- what is the whole truth of something?" asked Musk, according to the transcript.
 "You say, 'Is that a tree?
 What kind of tree is it?
 Is it a tree with lots of leaves?'
 Or is -- if you're saying something is a tree is the whole truth?
 No, of course not."

 Tripp's attorney reminded Musk that the judge warned he would oversee the deposition in person if questions weren't answered properly.